CedaryCat/EnchCoreApi.TrProtocol/README.md

 To maintain backward compatibility with older versions of the API, we will generate a new constructor overload with the adjusted parameter order and keep the old constructor as well.
 ---
+* [ ] **XML annotation for construction**
+    * We plan to add an XML annotation to the constructor of each packet that receives the initialization content from the pointer.
+This annotation will remind the user how to use it correctly.
+Such constructors are usually used by the protocol library, and they should not be used by the user unless they know exactly what they are doing.
+Otherwise, the user should use another method of reading the packet from the pointer, such as **'NetPacket.ReadNetPacket'**.